 Report Section Report Line Part or Line Instructions Part 5 4-H group property includes all the items purchased using 4-H funds and any items donated to the 4-H group.
 If the group has no property, verify by signing on the line.
 If the group has property, list all existing property the group owns.
 Provide the requested information to the best of your knowledge.
 If more space is needed, attach an additional sheet.
 Once an item has been listed as "discarded" on the inventory, it does not need to be listed on future Annual Financial Summary Reports.
-2. Have another person in the 4-H group revie 3.
-Then take it to the 4-H staff person for app A copy of the treasurer's report A copy of the secretary's minutes A copy of the treasurer's report
+Part 6 Sign the report, and include your phone number and the date.
+Have another person in the 4-H group review and approve the report.
+Then take it to the 4-H staff person for approval, along with: A copy of the treasurer's report A copy of the secretary's minutes A check or money order (payable to "Michigan State University"), if sal